Giovanni's Room: Internalised homophobia

-Leading on from David’s issues with his masculinity, another key dilemma became prevalent – David’s struggle with internalised homophobia.
-As Alaina Masanto states, David “has internalized the social hatred directed towards him”.
+Leading on from David's issues with his masculinity, another key dilemma became prevalent – David's struggle with internalised homophobia.
+As Alaina Masanto states, David "has internalized the social hatred directed towards him".
 This problem presses onto David's psyche and becomes alarmingly apparent in his first encounter with Giovanni.
 As they meet in a Parisian gay bar, David appears reluctant to speak to Giovanni, though once their conversation begins, he falls in love.
 He continuously denies these feelings, until he cannot, and he ends up repeatedly staying in Giovanni's room, which David describes as dark and dingy, a room of shame and sin.

 Santiago Herrera describes this darkness that David sees in the room, stating: "Just as the tightening noose of heteronormative oppression gets ever closer to David through Hella, so too does the painting remind him of his indecision.
 Giovanni's room is dark, with only one window with soaped-up panes instead of curtains for privacy and trash all over.
 When the boys go out, it's in the early mornings or at night, before or after Giovanni's shifts as a bartender.
 Their lives are always shrouded in a darkness of some kind, and it only worsens when Hella comes to Paris."

-David's push–pull relationship with Giovanni and his murky relationship with Hella showcase his torn mental state; he finds himself falling into this 'dark side' yet he cannot pull himself out of it as a result of his internalised homophobia.
+David's push–pull relationship with Giovanni and his murky relationship with Hella showcase his torn mental state; he finds himself falling into this "dark side" yet he cannot pull himself out of it as a result of his internalised homophobia.

+Question of categories

+Matt Brim explores Giovanni's Room not just as a homosexual or gay text, but one about the failure of love due to the confining and limiting nature of gender and sexuality when understood as static categories.
+He quotes Baldwin on the initial publication, "Giovanni's Room is not really about homosexuality ....
+It's about what happens to you if you're afraid to love anybody."
+The tragedy comes from repressing love when seeing it as dirty and incorrect.
+Presenting gender and sexuality categories as inhuman and limiting have always been part of Baldwin's work, highlighted in his early essay, "Everybody's Protest Novel", as quoted by Brim, "[T]he failure of the protest novel," Baldwin writes, "lies in its rejection of life, the human being, the denial of his beauty, dread, power, in its insistence that it is his categorization alone which is real and which cannot be transcended."

+David is trapped by the explicit labels of 'man' and 'American', as well as the implicit labels, 'homosexual', 'gay', or 'bisexual'.
+As an American, middle-class, white man, he must marry a girl of his class and have babies for his parents to dote on, whilst he represses a strong love for Giovanni and is attracted to other men, such as Joey and the blond sailor.
+David is fearful of the associations from being with Giovanni or other men, and prescribes himself a heteronormative life, causing pain for himself and everyone in his life.